Poorneet (Tadpole) & Community Food Growing Festival

 Fluid Body, Fluid World with Live Particle (free) | 10.45am-12pm

-Families, you are invited to drop-in for moving, playing and making with Live Particle.
 Learn about water creatures like tadpoles (poorneets), watery worlds and how you too have a body of water.
 Move and make images, sculptures and installations with one another, art materials and objects.
+Come and drop-in for moving, playing and making with artists Live Particle.
 No experience necessary – all welcome!
-No bookings required.

-At the wetland we will listen for frog calls and make a frog call recording.
+At the wetland we will listen for frog calls and learn how to make a good frog call recording to help contribute to important research mapping our local frog friends.

 Please wear closed, flat footwear, long pants and warm clothes.
 Bring a torch for the return walk.